-Canon G9 X versus Canon G9 X Mark II
+Canon G9 X vs G9X Mark II

-The Canon PowerShot G9 X and the Canon PowerShot G9 X Mark II are two digital cameras that were officially introduced, respectively, in October 2015 and January 2017.
+The Canon PowerShot G9 X and the Canon PowerShot G9 X Mark II are two digital cameras that were announced, respectively, in October 2015 and January 2017.
 Both the G9X and the G9X Mark II are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 20 megapixels.

 An illustration of the physical size and weight of the Canon G9 X and the Canon G9 X Mark II is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 In this particular case, the Canon G9 X and the Canon G9 X Mark II have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the G9X Mark II is slightly lighter (1 percent) than the G9X.
 In this context, it is worth noting that neither the G9X nor the G9X Mark II are weather-sealed.